Skip to Content

 • Finely dice the onion.
 You want a good balance of flavor in your filling.
 Large pieces of onion would take over.

-• We finely grated the cabbage and stir it into the filling at the very end, cooking it only until it starts to wilt.
+• We finely grated the cabbage and stirred it into the filling at the very end, cooking it only until it started to wilt.
+You will lose the texture of the cabbage by overcooking it.

 • Cool the filling before filling the dough.
 If the filling is hot, it will thin and easily tear the dough when you try and fold it.